Custom Embroidered Hoodies: Ultimate Guide To Ordering Bulk Custom Hoodies — Embroidered

 Once you upload your design, the three most common methods for bringing your creation to life are screen printing, digital printing, and of course, embroidery.
 These methods are used across the globe by almost every custom design company, and you have access to each of them via the internet.

 As we said before, there’s absolutely nothing wrong with screen or digital printing custom designs.
 They’re both used more than embroidery, and it’s extremely likely that you have something that has been screen or digitally printed in your closet right now.

 It’s also important to remember that all three methods will give off a different look and vibe.
 Again, none of these are bad options — the end result will all depend on the quality of your wholesale retailer and the design of the logo itself.

 If you’re confused about the actual difference between the three, allow us to explain more in-depth.

-A lot of companies have started to switch to the digital print method because of its efficiency and quickness.
+Many companies have started switching to the digital print method because of its efficiency and quickness.
 However, unlike screen printing and embroidery, there won’t be a human touch to the custom merchandise.

 The logo will look like it was digitally printed, which is something to be left up completely to preference.
-In some cases, this method can be cheaper, too, but not most of the time.
+In some cases, this method can cost less too, but not always.